 Maintain breakfast time

-if your child is taking less than 15 – 20 minutes to fall asleep at bedtime, the chances are that they might not be very skilled at self-settling
+If your child is taking less than 15 – 20 minutes to fall asleep at bedtime, the chances are that they might not be very skilled at settling themselves to sleep.

-Look at improving over tiredness and support your child to practice self-settling at bed time, so that they are better equipped to fall asleep at 5am.
+Try to reduce over tiredness and support your child to practice more independent settling at bed time, so that they are better equipped to fall asleep at 5am.

-If your child is over 19 or 20 months of age, you may like to introduce a very simple sleep clock.
-Whilst this won’t entirely solve your problem of early rising, it is a really useful tool in helping you to tackle it.
+If your child is over two years of age, you may like to introduce a very simple Sleep Clock.
+Whilst this won’t entirely solve your problem of early waking, it is a really useful tool in helping you to tackle it.